ayl019/SQL/README.md

-Basic SQL commands and exercises from tutorials
+SQL commands and exercises from tutorials